Cardi B’s Daughter’s Star Sign Gives Her Anxiety

 Cardi B loves to express herself via social media.
-11 hours ago, she took to Twitter to tell her 5.7 million followers that her daughter, Kulture, is a Cancer and that gives the “Be Careful” rapper anxiety.
+Eleven hours ago, she took to Twitter to tell her 5.7 million followers that her daughter, Kulture, is a Cancer and that gives the “Be Careful” rapper anxiety.

 “The fact that my daughter a cancer gives me anxiety.
 That sign is spicy and emotional,” she shared with a crying and anxious emoji.